DQL Outer Functions¶

 count()¶

-- Description: Counts the number of results returned
+- Description: Counts the number of returned results.

-Parameter | Description | Type | Required | Default Value | Example |
+| Parameter | Description | Type | Required | Default | Example |

 dql |